 To deliver the ambition contained in our BCF, we recognise the need to develop further our strategic and operational governance arrangements.
 We will ensure that the leadership of the CCG and Local Authority have clear and shared visibility and accountability in relation to the management of all aspects of the joint fund.
 Our current proposal is to delegate specific functions between Local Authority and CCGs in areas that facilitate delivery of the BCF.
-We have already created the Brent Better Care Board to lead this work and the Brent Better Care Operational Group to drive forward implementation.
+We have already created the Brent Integration Transformation Board to lead this work.
 This is made up of representatives from the council, CCG, provider organisations and the voluntary sector.
 Whilst the balance between operational and strategic leadership on the group is emerging, it is driving the BCF and whole systems processes.
-The Brent Better Care Board reports to the Health and Wellbeing Board, and is in the process of establishing a work programme supported by workstream leads and work groups aligned to BCF schemes, to oversee operational implementation of key activity.
+The Integration Board reports to the Health and Wellbeing Board, and is in the process of establishing a work programme supported by workstream leads and work groups aligned to BCF schemes, to oversee operational implementation of key activity.